Establishing trust in quantum computations: Discussion

-\textbf{Discussion---}State-of-the-art quantum computers can no longer be simulated on classical supercomputers.
+State-of-the-art quantum computers can no longer be simulated on classical supercomputers.
 This makes it impossible to directly quantify the accuracy of their output when running algorithms that do not have efficiently verifiable solutions.
 In this paper we have introduced an efficient and simple technique for estimating the fidelity with which a quantum circuit $c$ can be executed on a specific quantum computer.
 Our technique can be used to confirm that a full-scale quantum computation has been implemented with low error, even using hardware that suffers complex and not fully understood errors.
 Assessing the accuracy of a complex experiment and ascribing confidence in its output is a familiar challenge in experimental science, and our technique is a general solution to this problem for quantum computing systems.

-The immediate use of our protocol is for quantifying the accuracy of NISQ computations.
+The immediate and near-term use of our protocol is for quantifying the accuracy of NISQ (noisy intermediate scale quantum) computations.
 However, it will still be necessary to quantify circuit execution accuracy in the era of fault-tolerant quantum computation---because quantum computations on error corrected qubits will still suffer errors at the logical level, albeit at suppressed rates.
 We anticipate that the execution of our protocol at the logical level will enable efficient verification of future fault-tolerant quantum algorithmic circuits.
 Our method will therefore enable trustworthy quantum computation in both the NISQ computing era and beyond.